At Optical In Sight Doncaster, we offer numerous vision tests and services including:

 Eye diseases can often be detected at an early stage if high-resolution images of the retina are available.

-We also offer Orthokeratology, children’s eye assessment, as well as post-operative care, detection and management of glaucoma, macular degeneration, and managing diabetes eye problems.
+We also offer Orthokeratology, children’s eye assessments, post-operative care, detection and management of glaucoma, macular degeneration, and management of diabetes eye problems.

-Colour blindness can be difficult to detect.
-Particularly in children with inherited colour vision deficiency.
+Colour blindness can be difficult to detect, particularly in children with inherited colour vision deficiency.
 The child may be unaware of any problems with their colour vision.
-A child with a severe condition, such as deuteranopia, may seemingly be able to accurately identify colours which they can’t see (e.g. red).
+In some cases, a child with a severe condition, such as deuteranopia, may seemingly be able to accurately identify colours which they can’t see (e.g. red).
 This is because they have been taught the colour of objects from an early age.
 They will know for example that grass is green and strawberries are red even if they have no concept of their true colours.